-New this winter, Lori is now a substitute teacher for the Gorham Schools, and has just accepted the position of long-term substitute teacher of music at St. Brigid School in Portland, Maine.
+Since the spring of 2020, she a substitute teacher for the Gorham Schools, was a long-term substitute teacher of music at St. Brigid School in Portland, Maine in the spring of 2020.

-Recently retired from the University of Southern Maine School of Music in 2020, Lori is still the coordinator of the five USM Summer Youth Music and Theatre Camps: Southern Maine Theatre Academy, Southern Maine Youth Band Day Camp, Southern Maine Music Academy, Southern Maine Choral Music Academy, and Southern Maine Junior Music Academy.
+Recently retired from the University of Southern Maine School of Music in 2020, Lori coordinates the five USM Summer Youth Music and Theatre Camps: Southern Maine Theatre Academy, Southern Maine Youth Band Day Camp, Southern Maine Music Academy, Southern Maine Choral Music Academy, and Southern Maine Junior Music Academy.
 Prior to her work in the School of Music, she was the Special Assistant to the Dean in the College of Science, Technology, and Health from 2002 to 2011.

-In the community, Lori has been active on boards and committees for several organizations including Community Partnerships for Protecting Children (CPPC), Regional Transportation Program (RTP) and is currently double bassist/vocalist with the Saco River Jazz Ensemble, a non-profit big band dedicated to providing big band must to nursing homes and veteran’s homes.
-She has also been a regular volunteer sing-a-long leader at the City of Portland’s nursing facility Barron Center for over 20 years.
+In the community, Lori has been active on boards and committees for several organizations including Community Partnerships for Protecting Children (CPPC), Regional Transportation Program (RTP), the double bassist/vocalist with the Saco River Jazz Ensemble, a non-profit big band dedicated to providing big band must to nursing homes and veteran’s homes.
+She had also been a regular volunteer sing-a-long leader at the City of Portland’s nursing facility Barron Center for over 20 years, until the pandemic prohibited visitors into skilled nursing facilities.
+She is also a volunteer audio book reader for Librivox.org.

 Within the University community, Lori served two consecutive terms as treasurer of the Universities of Maine Professional Staff Association (UMPSA); and three consecutive terms on the Professional Staff Senate, which included being chair of the communications committee, newletter editor, and professional staff representative to the Faculty Senate.
 She returned to the service of the Faculty Senate in the fall of 2012 as their official staff recorder of minutes.